Echidna: As food

-The Kunwinjku people of Western Arnhem Land call the echidna ngarrbek, and regard it as a prized food and "good medicine" (Reverend Peterson Nganjmirra, personal comment).
-The echidna is hunted at night and, after being gutted, it is filled with hot stones and mandak (Persoonia falcata) leaves.
-According to Larrakia elders, Una Thompson and Stephanie Thompson Nganjmirra, when captured, an echidna is carried attached to the wrist like a thick bangle.
+The Kunwinjku people of Western Arnhem Land (Australia) call the echidna ngarrbek, and regard it as a prized food and "good medicine".
+The echidna is hunted at night, gutted, and filled with hot stones and mandak (Persoonia falcata) leaves.
+According to Larrakia elders Una Thompson and Stephanie Thompson Nganjmirra, once captured, an echidna is carried attached to the wrist like a thick bangle.